pippinbarr/cart253-2020/topics/sound/p5-audioin.md

 }
 ```

 So, looking at this we can see that the level is generally a very **small** number.
 When things are quiet it's around `0.0001` or so.
 When you make a fairly loud noise it can get up to around `0.8` or so.
-Quite a funny range.
+So, pretty clearly based on a range of `0`-`1`.

 ---